nelsonic/nelsonic.github.io/draft/goals--Brian-Tracy-12-step-goal-setting-guide.md

 ## 13. Goal-Setting _Exercise_

-On a clean sheet of paper (_or fresh page in your notebook_), write the word “Goals” at the top of the page along with today’s date.
+On a clean sheet of paper (_or fresh page in your notebook_), write the word "Goals" at the top of the page along with today’s date.

 Discipline yourself to write out **at _least_ 10 goals** that you would like to accomplish in the next year, or in the foreseeable future.

-Begin each goal with the word “I.” Only you can use the word “I.” Follow the word “I” with an action verb that acts as a command from your conscious mind to your subconscious mind.
+Begin each goal with the word "I." Only you can use the word "I." Follow the word "I" with an action verb that acts as a command from your conscious mind to your subconscious mind.
 Describe your goals in the present tense, as though they had already been achieved.
-If your goal is to earn a certain amount of money in a certain year, you would say, “I earn this number of dollars by the end of this year.”
+If your goal is to earn a certain amount of money in a certain year, you would say, "I earn this number of dollars by the end of this year."
-If your goal is to get a new car, you would say, “I drive such and such a new car by such and such a date.”
+If your goal is to get a new car, you would say, "I drive such and such a new car by such and such a date."
 Finally, when you write down your goals, always write them in the positive tense.
-Instead of saying, “I will quit smoking,” you would say, “I am a non-smoker.”
+Instead of saying, "I will quit smoking," you would say, "I am a non-smoker."

 ## Resources and Further Reading